-As this is a publications area only, any tax matters will be passed on to a specialist technical area alternatively, you can phone our Business Infoline on 13 28 66 for help.
+As this is a publications area only, any tax matters will be passed on to a specialist technical area.
+Alternatively, you can phone our Business Infoline on 13 28 66 for help.

-Australian Government Australian Taxation Office Franking account tax return Day Month Year Day Month Year or specify period if part year or approved substitute perior Please print neatly in BLOCK LETTERS with a black or blue ballp Do not use correction fluid or tape.
-Print one letter or number in e oint pen only. companies for the purposes of Part 3-6 over-franking tax and/or have an obligat the accompanying instructions before c regarding debits and/or credits to your t companies, corporate limited partnerships and corporate trust estates of the Income Tax Assessment Act 1997 that have a liability to pay frank ion to disclose any significant variation to their benchmark franking per ompleting this tax return.
-The Company tax return instructions 2007 ma ranking account. ing deficit tax and/or Section A Tax file number (TFN) Australian business number (ABN) Name of entity Current postal address If the address s has not changed, please print it exactly as shown on the last notice of a ssessment or the last tax return lodged.
-Postcode Is this a subsequent franking account return for the income year?
-What is your franking account balanc the end of the period?
-What is your venture capital sub-accordance at the end of the period? unt,,,,90 You may be entitled to the full amoun instructions which represents your cire of your current year FDT offset.
+Australian Government Australian Taxation Office Franking account tax return Day Month Year To Day Month Year or specify period if part year or approved substitute period Please print neatly in BLOCK LETTERS with a black or blue ballpe Do not use correction fluid or tape.
+Print one letter or number in e pint pen only. companies for the purposes of Part 3-6 over-franking tax and/or have an obligat the accompanying instructions before c regarding debits and/or credits to your f companies, corporate limited partnerships and corporate trust estates to of the Income Tax Assessment Act 1997 that have a liability to pay franki on to disclose any significant variation to their benchmark franking percompleting this tax return.
+The Company tax return instructions 2008 may anking account. ng deficit tax and/or entage.
+Please read Section A Tax file number (TFN) Australian business number (ABN) s has not changed, please print it exactly as shown on the last notice of a Suburb Postcode Is this a subsequent franking account return for the income year? tax Yes No Print X in the appropriate box What is your franking account balanc the end of the period? e at What is your venture capital sub-accorbalance at the end of the period? unt You may be entitled to the full amoun instructions which represents your cire of your current year FDT offset.
 Please record the code from the cumstances.
-Code Section B Franking de icit tax (FDT) and over-franking tax Credits that arose in your franking account Offsetable portion of current year FDT FDT attributable to refund ]· 0 0 Debits not subject to the FDT offse penalty Over-franking tax Total t •00 0 0 0 0 ax payable FDT B er return, add F and D. add B and D. Page 1 Do not separate this payment slip from the return form Australian Taxation Office ayment slip - 59/60 Tax file number F anking account tax return 2007 Name of entity and Australi an business number (ABN) Amount payable ABN \$ If paying by mail, attach to this payment slip and Jocked Bag 1703
+Code Section B Franking det icit tax (FDT) and over-franking tax Credits that arose in your franking Account Offsetable portion of current year FDT FDT attributable to refund]• 0 6 Debits not subject to the FDT offset ax payable FDT B er return, add F and D. dd B and D. Page 1 Do not separate this payment slip from the return form ayment slip - 59/60 Tax file number F anking account tax return 2008 Name of entity and Australi n business number (ABN) Amount payable ABN \$ If paying by mail, attach to this payment slip and

+•

-Section C Significant variation in benchmark franking perc centage
+Section C Significant variation in benchmark franking percentage

 Was there a significant variation in benchmark franking percentage between franking periods?
-If yes , complete the rest of this section.
-If no , complete the declaration.
+Yes No Print X in the appropriate box If yes, complete t the rest of this section. he declaration.

-Benchmark franking period Benchmark •
+Benchmark franking period Benchmark franking

-Franking period A onth Year Day Month Year percentage •
+Franking period A nth Year Day Month Year G · · ·

-Franking period B onth Year Day Month •
+Franking period B nth Year Day Month Year

-Franking period C onth Year Day Month •
+Franking period C nth Year Day Month Year

-Franking period D onth Year Day Month
+Franking period D nth Year Day Month Year J•